John Nietfeld

 • Make sure there is a logical flow and organization with your information and various components.
 Use hyperlinks and other control buttons within your presentation to help the reader navigate.

-• The tutorial must relate directly to facets of self-regulated as discussed in the course.
+• The tutorial must relate directly to learning science topics discussed in the course.

 • Everything should be self-contained in your website but the use of linked blogs/posts or other activities is encouraged.